← Back to research

 What is Roo Code?

-Roo Code is an open-source VS Code extension that provides AI coding agents with role-specific modes, plus optional cloud agents for team collaboration via Slack and GitHub.
+Roo Code was an open-source VS Code extension that provided AI coding agents with role-specific modes, plus cloud agents for team collaboration.
+Development was discontinued in May 2026; the repository is archived and the team now builds Roomote.

 Is Roo Code a fork of Cline?